Creating a Recipe Planner

 I've added some stickers to the marker tabs, labeling this section as Menu planning.

 Here is a little look at a weekly meal planning layout.
-I am using the vertical inserts that came in the 'Boxed Sets" of Reset Girl planners.
 The box stickers from the sticker book are the perfect fit for these.
-I have also used the Carpe Diem number stickers for my dates.
-You get SO MANY in each pack in a fab range of colours too.
+I have also used the number sticker tablet for my dates.
+They add a little bit of color and are super easy to use!

 So here you can see the first half of my week.
 Each day is neatly divided up into three for breakfast, lunch and dinner.

-I totally love these recipe sheets!
+I totally love these recipe inserts!
 As you can see, again I have used my typewriter to write up my recipes.
 My handwriting isn't the neatest.